 - Used in Japan and South America for centuries as a natural sweetener and health remedy

-- Taste: sweet, slightly bitter and isn’t quite as potent as most stevia products
+- Tastes sweet, slightly bitter and isn’t quite as potent as most stevia products

 - 30–40 times sweeter than sugar